vishwajeet08/SMS-BILL-/README.md

 # SMS-BILL-
-SMS BASED BILL SYSTEM FOR PHOTO STUDIO
+# SMS BASED BILL SYSTEM FOR PHOTO STUDIO

+# Please read first before using

 This program can be usefull for photo studio shops who can use this program to send smsm bill to their coustomer.